-Easy Frozen Banana Pops – a kid favorite, but fun for adults too!
+Easy Frozen Banana Popsicles – a kid favorite, but fun for adults too!
 Everyone can to create their own, customized with personal toppings.
 Or, whip up a batch for crowd-pleasing treat that you can feel good about.

 What’s your favorite topping for frozen treats?
 Mine is toasted coconut, the kiddo loves sprinkles, and my husband loves crushed peanuts.
-The beauty of these frozen banana pops is that everyone can easily participate in making them and be perfectly happy with the results.
+The beauty of these frozen banana popsicles is that everyone can easily participate in making them and be perfectly happy with the results.
 You can make this an even healthier treat by using dark chocolate (antioxidants FTW) and sprinkling crushed freeze-dried fruit, nuts, or dried fruit bits over the chocolate.
 Choose dairy-free chocolate if you’d like to make these dairy-free or vegan.

 You need a few items to get set up.
 You can use round food grade craft sticks, heavy wooden skewers or popsicle sticks.
 I find the popsicle sticks are easier to hang on to, especially if you’ll be serving them to younger kids.
 Find a sheet pan that fits in your freezer (and a flat, open spot in the freezer!) lined with waxed paper, parchment paper or a Silpat.

 Of course, you need a few bananas, some semi-sweet chocolate, either unsalted butter or coconut oil and your favorite toppings.
 You’ll also need about 15 minutes (if you’re prepping these solo) or roughly double that if you’re hosting a “team-building activity” in the kitchen.

 (I’m team toasted coconut.
 Sometimes pistachios + coconut, but always coconut.
 I suggest you try it too!)

 - 4 large ripe bananas peeled and cut in half

 - 8 wooden Popsicle Sticks